eirikhex/morse/doc/morse/user/middlewares/hla.rst

 - **sync_point**: Optional : the name of the initial synchronisation point used for the federation.
 If it is not present, Morse assumes there is no need to initial synchronisation
+- **sync_register**: Optional : if a **sync_point** is defined, and this
+  variable is true, then this instance of Morse will register the **sync_point** to the RTIG, and the user should start the simulation by pressing :kbd:`Enter`.
+The default is False.
 - **time_sync**: Optional : a boolean indicating if the simulation is in 'Best-effort' mode or synchronised by HLA.
 The default value is False.
+- **timestep**: Optional : a float indicating how much logic time elapse each game loop. **Do not set it if you use physics from Blender (or sensors relying on Blender time !**.
+- **stop_time**: Optional : a float indicating when the simulation must stop.
+  If not configured, the simulation continues infinitely.

 You need to pass them to the ``configure_stream_manager`` method in the